 - Further implementation of the Language Access Executive Order to ensure that agencies, particularly in upstate and rural parts of New York that deal with immigrant populations provide meaningful access to limited-English proficient populations.

 - Support legislation that would amend State General Business Law to curb unscrupulous practices by employment agencies by prohibiting them from charging “advanced fees” to low-wage workers, increasing penalties for violations, and creating a private right of action allowing low-wage workers to sue agencies that have exploited them.

+WJCNY serves on the steering committee of the Justice for Farmworkers Campaign, which aims to remove the exclusion of farmworkers from basic labor protections in New York State through the passage of the Farmworker Fair Labor Practices Act.
 Despite the importance of the agricultural industry in New York State, agricultural workers are excluded from state and federal labor protections that provide workers in other industries with basic rights to overtime pay, a day of rest, disability insurance, and collective bargaining protections.
-For many years, Farmworker Legal Services of New York played an active role in the campaign to end farmworker exclusions from New York State labor law through the passage of the Farmworker Fair Labor Practices Act.
-As WJCNY, we are continuing the fight for justice for New York State farmworkers as members of the Justice for Farmworkers Coalition.
+For many years, Farmworker Legal Services of New York played an active role in the campaign to end farmworker exclusions from New York State labor law.
+As WJCNY, we are continuing the fight for justice for New York State farmworkers.